pschatzmann/arduino-fdk-aac/README.md

 The Android-targeted implementation of the Fraunhofer AAC can be used for encoding and decoding, uses fixed-point math and is optimized for encoding on embedded devices/mobile phones.
 The library is currently limited to 16-bit PCM input.
 So this seems to be the perfect match to be used in Arduino based Microcontrollers.

 I have forked the [fdk-aac](https://github.com/mstorsjo/fdk-aac/tree/v2.0.1) project,  converted it to an Arduino library and provided a simple Arduino friendly API.
+The only caveat is, that I have removed all optimized processor specific code (e.g. for ARM, 386 and mips), so that it will compile with the same code on all environements.

 ## Decoding Example